bbauska/UC-Davis-JS-Basics/readme.md

   title="test, alert(distance) = 5"
   alt="test, alert(distance) = 5." />
 </p>
-We have a variable here, get rid of this Is making variable are conversion.
+<p>We have a variable here, get rid of this Is making variable are conversion.
 I've been assigned it the conversion, which is distance times .609344 and what that will give us is the actual distance converted.
 But it's going to give us a very large number or a number with a lot of numbers after the decimal point potentially.
 And test that you'll see what I mean.
 I put in a five here, I will get 8.04672.
 I don't want all these desperate numbers and they can get even longer than that.
 That's kind of long.
-I just want to three decimals.
+I just want to three decimals.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 608. roundedconversion = math.round (337) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">